DefNotAPenguin/The-Hub-/Hamachi & Zerotier/Setup Zerotier.md

 ;
 ```
 There's nothing else to change in Zerotier Central so that will be the end of this guide (finally).

+Credit to adam-p for their [Markdown Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet#lines) for the image links.